News

 Keeping the Momentum

 There’s still more work to be done.
-Along with our supporters and fellow advocates, we will continue to reach out to the County of Marin, as well as staff and councils of Mill Valley and Corte Madera.
-We will continue to collect signatures on the petition (it’s not too late to show your support!), and if we have to show up next year with four thousand signatures for our voice to be heard, so be it.
-With a project this big our work is far from over, but we believe that together, we can make it happen.
+Along with our supporters and fellow advocates, we will continue to reach out to the County of Marin, as well as the staff and councils of Mill Valley and Corte Madera.
+We will continue to collect signatures on the petition.
+It’s not too late to show your support!
+If we have to show up next year with four thousand signatures for our voice to be heard, so be it.
+With a project this big, our work is far from over.
+However, we believe that together, we can make it happen.

 Learn more about the Alto Tunnel at openaltotunnel.org

 We work hard to bring you the most up-to-date news about biking in Marin.
 We can only do this with your support.
-Consider making a donation today.
+Consider donating today.

 We’re working to make Marin more bike-friendly for people of all ages and abilities.
 Are you with us?